Table of Contents

 Activate antispam functionality – Comment Activates antispam on Comment forms Adds automatic hidden captcha fields and do bot checks when comments are submitted.
 Requires 'hidden' fields in comment edit template

-Send a copy to email Enter an email An email with the blocked form content is sent to this address.
+Send notification to e-mail Enter an email An email with the blocked form content is sent to this address.

 Seconds before post Enter value in seconds, default is 2 seconds Forms submitted before the value in seconds has passed since the last submit are marked as spam.